Artha-Network/whitepaper/whitepaper.md

 This writeup consolidates the team’s current architecture and repository layout and aligns wording with the capstone documentation already shared with instructors and reviewers.

-Submitted By Bijay Prasai and Birochan Mainali
+Submitted By Bijay Prasai On November 8, 2025.